geky/gf256/README.md

 [`pclmulqdq`][pclmulqdq], and on aarch64 with the slightly less wordy [`pmull`][pmull] instruction.

-gf256 takes advantage of these instructions when possible, however at the time of writing, `pmull` support in Rust is only available on [nightly][nightly].
+gf256 takes advantage of these instructions when possible.
+However, at the time of writing, `pmull` support in Rust is only available on [nightly][nightly].
 To take advantage of `pmull` on aarch64 you will need to use a nightly compiler and enable gf256's `nightly` feature ([tracking issue](https://github.com/rust-lang/rust/issues/48556)).